jetbrains-academy/rustlings-course/Common Programming Concepts/If/else if/task.md

 The value of number is: 5
 ```

 Remember that blocks of code evaluate to the last expression in them, and numbers by themselves are also expressions.
 In this case, the value of the whole `if` expression depends on which block of code executes.
-This means the values that have the potential to be results from each arm of the `if` must be the same type; in Listing 3-2, the results of both the `if` arm and the `else` arm were `i32` integers.
+This means the values that have the potential to be results from each arm of the `if` must be the same type; in the previous code snippet, the results of both the `if` arm and the `else` arm were `i32` integers.
 If the types are mismatched, as in the following example, we’ll get an error:

 ```rust
 fn main() {